KEY ROLES FOR FCCPTA LEADERSHIP

 Gatehouse Room 1600, 7PM

-Public Comment: Submit written, video or audio testimony not to exceed 3 minutes in length by 5:00 p.m. the day before the meeting to FCPS chair by email.
+Public Comment: Submit written, video or audio testimony not to exceed 3 minutes in length submitted to ACSDchair@fcps.edu with "For Public Comment" in the subject line by 5:00 p.m. the day before the meeting to FCPS chair by email.
 Maximum 10 slots per meeting.

 Willow Oaks Administrative Center, 1002 A/B

-Fairfax County and City residents may submit a video or audio testimony by email to FCPS not to exceed minutes by 5:00 pm the day before the meeting.
+Fairfax County and City residents who would like to make public comment may attend the meeting in person at the location indicated above or may submit a video or audio testimony in advance of the meeting by email to firstname.lastname@example.org.
+Please submit video or audio testimony by 5:00 p.m. on the Tuesday evening prior to each meeting.
 A maximum of 5 slots are available, first come, first served.
+Video and audio testimony should not exceed 3 minutes in length.

-Additional Leadership Roles: FCCPTA Representative is also the subcommittee.
+Additional Leadership Roles: FCCPTA Representative is on a subcommittee.